agraciadev/time-tracker-backend/README.md

 ## Usage

-1. Create the .env file with yours environment parameters
+1. Create the .env file with your environment parameters

 2. Build the images `docker compose build --no-cache`